fncbook/fnc/chapter1/stability.md

 `````
 ``````

-The algorithms in @demo-stability-quadbad>` and {numref}`Demo {number} <demo-stability-quadgood are equivalent when using real numbers and exact arithmetic.
+The algorithms in @demo-stability-quadbad and @demo-stability-quadgood are equivalent when using real numbers and exact arithmetic.
 When results are perturbed by machine representation at each step, though, the effects may depend dramatically on the specific sequence of operations, thanks to the chain rule {eq}`condition-chain`.

 ::::{prf:observation}
 The sensitivity of a problem $f(x)$ is governed only by $\kappa_f$, but the sensitivity of an algorithm depends on the condition numbers of all of its individual steps.
 ::::

 This situation may seem hopelessly complicated.
 But the elementary operations we take for granted, such as those in {numref}`table-condition-functions`, are well-conditioned in most circumstances.
 Exceptions usually occur when $|f(x)|$ is much smaller than $|x|$, although not every such case signifies trouble.
 The most common culprit is simple subtractive cancellation.

 A practical characterization of instability is that results are much less accurate than the conditioning of the problem can explain.
-Typically one should apply an algorithm to test problems whose answers are well-known, or for which other programs are known to work well, in order to spot possible instabilities.
+Typically, one should apply an algorithm to test problems whose answers are well-known, or for which other programs are known to work well, in order to spot possible instabilities.
 In the rest of this book we will see some specific ways in which instability is manifested for different types of problems.

 ## Backward error